 Disabled Staff

 The Disability Discrimination Act was set up to ensure that disabled people are treated fairly.
 It can make good business sense to employ disabled staff.
+The act has been superceded by the Equality Act of 2010 but the principles of both acts are as follows.

-The Disability Discrimination Act (DDA) of 1995 (amended in 2004) states that employers cannot discriminate against a disabled person when recruiting, promoting, dismissing or making redundant members of staff on the grounds of their disability.Discrimination also occurs when a person suffers the following on the grounds of their disability:
+Employers cannot discriminate against a disabled person when recruiting, promoting, dismissing or making redundant members of staff on the grounds of their disability.Discrimination also occurs when a person suffers the following on the grounds of their disability:

 - Is unjustifiably treated less favourably than others